-Budget Volatility Reserve - To provide for exceptional increases in demand driven budgets (such as concessionary travel and housing benefits, etc.)
+Budget Volatility Reserve - For exceptional increases in demand driven budgets such as benefits.

 IT Reserve - Initially funded as part of the housing stock transfer arrangements this reserve is intended to fund ongoing investment in Information Technology upgrades and services.

 Pension Fund Reserve - To meet future pension fund liabilities in respect of former housing services.